pinout-xyz/Pinout.xyz/src/en/overlay/iface-jtag.md

 -->
 #JTAG - Joint Test Action Group

-###JTAG is a standardised interface for debugging integrated circuits which you can use to debug your Raspberry Pi
+JTAG is a standardised interface for debugging integrated circuits which you can use to debug your Raspberry Pi.